COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Introduction

 \section{Introduction}

-Recently, there have been significant advances in music generation in the continuous domain \cite{agostinelli2023musiclm, copet2023simple, schneider2023mousai, garcia2023vampnet, evans2024fast}, thanks to the impressive development of generative models \cite{song2021scorebased, ho2020denoising, openai2023gpt4}.
+Recently, there have been significant advances in music generation in the continuous domain \cite{ schneider2023mousai, garcia2023vampnet, evans2024fast, evans2024stable}, thanks to the impressive development of generative models \cite{song2021scorebased, ho2020denoising}.
 In addition to producing high-quality tracks of increasing length \cite{evans2024fast}, these models offer precise semantic control through textual conditioning \cite{elizalde2023clap, raffel2020exploring}.
 However, they are limited as tools for musical composition, since they output a final mix containing all stems.
-To overcome this, a new range of \textit{compositional generative models} is emerging \cite{mariani2023multi, han2023instructme, parker2024stemgen}, where \textit{(i)} the generative tasks are defined at the stem level and \textit{(ii)} their usage is iterative/interactive.
-The most important application of these models is accompaniment generation, where, given multiple conditioning sources (combined or not), the model is asked to output a new set (or a mixture) of coherent stems.
-Although previous models could generate accompaniments \cite{grachten2020bassnet, donahue2023singsong}, they could not be used iteratively (acting sequentially on the model's outputs) in a composition process.
+To overcome this, a new range of compositional generative models for music is emerging \cite{mariani2023multi, han2023instructme, parker2024stemgen}, where \textit{(i)} the generative tasks are defined at the stem level and \textit{(ii)} their usage is iterative/interactive.
+The main application of these models is accompaniment generation, where the model is required to produce a \textit{coherent} stem that blends harmonically and rhythmically with multiple conditioning sources.
+While pioneering models \cite{grachten2020bassnet, donahue2023singsong} can generate waveform accompaniments, their output is limited to a single stem category, and as such they cannot be used iteratively (acting sequentially on the model's outputs) in a composition process.

-A significant problem with this line of research is the lack of an objective metric for quantifying the coherence of the generated outputs w.r.t. the inputs.
+A significant problem with this line of research is the lack of objective metrics for quantifying the coherence of the generated outputs w.r.t. the inputs.
 For example, \cite{mariani2023multi} proposes the sub-FAD metric as a multi-stem generalization of the FAD \cite{roblek2019fr} protocol proposed in \cite{donahue2023singsong}.
-However, this metric is not optimal for assessing coherence, as it focuses on global quality instead of the level of harmony and rhythm shared by constituent stems.
+However, this metric is suboptimal for assessing coherence, as it focuses on global quality instead of the level of harmony and rhythm shared by constituent stems.